rizitis/SBKS/README.md

 ### NOTE:
-This script its NOT working for testing kernels (for example 6.2-RC) For testing kernels use SBKS-RC (zenity not needed for this) (https://github.com/rizitis/SBKS/tree/SBKS-RC)
+This script its NOT working for testing kernels (for example 6.2-RC) For testing kernels use SBKS-RC (yad not needed for this) (https://github.com/rizitis/SBKS/tree/SBKS-RC)